abyala/advent-2020-clojure/docs/day1.md

 value to an Integer, and calculate all permutations of those values given a target length.
 The `keep` function says to apply a mapping function and throw away the nulls, like Kotlin's `mapNotNull`.
-So here we say when we have a matching tuple, such that the values are all increasing and add to zero, return the product.
+So here we say when we have a matching tuple, such that the values are all increasing and add to 2020, return the product.
 Finally, returning the first (and only?) value calculated.

 ```clojure